wajidahmad89/raspberry_pi-face_recognition-and-chatbot/README.md

 www.rexythebot.com

-I talk about how to add face recognition + chatbot functionalities to your raspberry pi.
+I talk about how to utilise machine learning to add face recognition + chatbot functionalities to your raspberry pi.

+The concept is that once someone is recognised, the chatbot starts a conversation.
+You will need a mic for speech input and you can use earphones for speech output.

+I use espeak for the speech output.